PowerFlow: Unlocking the Dual Nature of LLMs via Principled Distribution Matching: Experiments

 Table~\ref{tab:reasoning_results} summarizes the performance of PowerFlow across various model series and reasoning benchmarks.
 The results indicate that PowerFlow yields significant performance improvements that far exceed the gains achievable through simple temperature scaling (Low-temp), standard instruction tuning (Instruct) or targeted format regularization (Format-only).
 By performing principled distribution sharpening, PowerFlow effectively surfaces the latent reasoning capabilities inherent in the base models, consistently surpassing existing RLIF methods across all tested scales.

-Notably, our unsupervised approach outperforms the supervised GRPO on three configurations—Qwen2.5-1.5B ($19.85$ vs. $18.13$), Qwen2.5-Math-1.5B ($34.30$ vs. $32.75$), and Llama-3.2-3B-Instruct ($22.88$ vs. $22.33$)—while achieving comparable results on Qwen2.5-Math-7B ($42.17$ vs. $42.38$).
+Notably, our unsupervised approach outperforms the supervised GRPO on three configurations\,---\,Qwen2.5-1.5B ($19.85_{\pm0.28}$ vs.\ $18.13_{\pm0.29}$), Qwen2.5-Math-1.5B ($34.30_{\pm0.30}$ vs.\ $32.75_{\pm0.31}$), and Llama-3.2-3B-Instruct ($22.88_{\pm0.33}$ vs.\ $22.33_{\pm0.33}$)\,---\,while achieving comparable results on Qwen2.5-Math-7B ($42.17_{\pm0.27}$ vs.\ $42.38_{\pm0.38}$).
+Subscripts denote one standard error of the mean (SEM) over the Average column, estimated by bootstrap over the $16$ samples per problem; all improvements we claim over GRPO exceed $1\sigma$.
 These findings suggest that sharpening the distribution while preserving the structural integrity of the initial model provides a competitive elicitation mechanism that can rival, or even surpass, traditional reward-driven RL methods without the need for external labels or verifiers.
 We further analyze the underlying elicitation mechanism and provide the comparative Pass@$n$ performance in Appendix~\ref{apd:mechanism}.